Research output per year

 Accepting PhD Students

-Julian is a Council Member and Secretary for Professional Engagement of the Royal Historical Society.
+Julian has previously served as co-editor of French History and as a Council Member and Secretary for Professional Engagement of the Royal Historical Society.

 The author of two books with Oxford University Press, on regionalism and socialism, Julian is particularly fascinated by the idea and experience of time in the present.
-Working with colleagues from many other institutions and disciplines, he is leading a project called 'Time on a Human Scale' which puts the human present back into the cultural, philosophical and literary history of Europe between 1860 and 1930.
+Working with colleagues from many other institutions and disciplines, his project 'Time on a Human Scale' which puts the human present back into the cultural, philosophical and literary history of Europe between 1860 and 1930.

 Modern History, DPhil